-Ideal Blue Candle Co. uses script well, making the font size very large so it’s legible and doubles as a prominent decorative element:
+Sweet Hope Soap Co. uses script well, using it only for product name and section headers on her website so it’s legible and doubles as a prominent decorative element:

 Tip #4: Understand what makes a good font pairing

-The basic idea is that using contrasting fonts together makes your text easier to read.
+The basic idea of ‘font pairings’ is that using contrasting fonts together makes your text easier to read.

 So instead of pairing two very similar fonts together (such as Helvetica and Roboto), try finding fonts that look good when paired together but have distinct contrast.

-This creates a sense of interest and energy, which works well on labels.
+This creates a sense of interest and energy, which works well on skin care product labels.